lanni0619/tourAPP/readme.md

 - Signup, Login & Logout are available.
 - Update your account information.
 - Booking and reviewing a tour.
-- Using fake credit card number to book (4242 4242 4242 4242 | Expired date, CVS & name are not specified)
+- Using test credit card to book
+  - Number: 4242 4242 4242 4242
+  - Expired date: not specified
+  - CVS: not specified
+  - Name: not specified
-- Broswe your booked tours & reviews in profile.
+- Browse your booked tours & reviews in profile.
 - Test account
   | role| email | password |
   | ---------- | ------------------ | -------- |